-4.2 Bargo
+4.3 Bargo

-To ensure commercial and community development contributes to the character and amenity of Bargo.
+1. To ensure commercial and community development contributes to the character and amenity of Bargo.

-- Commercial buildings within the Bargo Commercial Precinct shown in Map 4.1.2 shall be sited to located car parking between the building and Railside Avenue.
-The buildings shall be setback to accommodate 2 rows of car parking spaces and a continuous awning shall be provided across the front new commercial buildings. - 2.
+- Commercial buildings within the Bargo Commercial Precinct shown in Map 4.1.2 shall be sited to ensure car parking is located between the building and Railside Avenue.
+The buildings shall be setback to accommodate 2 rows of car parking spaces and a continuous awning shall be provided across the front of new commercial buildings. - 2.
 The carparking areas required by Control 1 of this clause shall be connected to similar parking on adjoining lots where such parking is existing.

-4.3 Belimba Park
+4.4 Belimba Park